FalconChristmas/fpp/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional Attachments**
 Please include the log files.
 To create the file:
 1. Open the FPP UI
-2. Open the FOn the File Manager (Content Setup->File Manager),
+2. Open the the File Manager (Content Setup->File Manager),
 3. Select the "Logs" tab
 4. Click "zip" button.
 5. Attach to this ticket.